 In addition to the considerations listed above, the court system in Iowa also uses a tool called the Iowa Schedule of Basic Support Obligations (known as the “Schedule” for short) to calculate the statutory support amount for each case at hand.
-The Schedule is based on the combined adjusted net income of each parent and the number of children involved.
-Multiplying the established Schedule amount by the noncustodial parent’s share of the parental total income, will result in the amount of basic child support obligation.
+The Schedule is based on each parent’s combined adjusted net income and the number of children involved.
+Multiplying the established Schedule amount by the non-custodial parent’s share of the total parental income will result in the amount of basic child support obligation.
 Conditions that might cause the court to deviate from this amount include:

 - Variance possible for child care expenses of the custodial parent; and

-As the amount of child support varies from case to case, the Iowa Child Support Recovery Unit (CSRU) provides a child support calculator to help the paying parent figure out what they can expect from the permanent order.
-The uniform guidelines for child support calculation are expressed in detail in the Chapter 9 Iowa Child Support Guidelines.
+As the amount of child support varies from case to case, the Iowa Child Support Recovery Unit (CSRU) provides a child support calculator to help the paying parents figure out what they can expect from the permanent order.
+The uniform guidelines for child support calculation are detailed in Chapter 9, Iowa Child Support Guidelines.

-Visit the Iowa Child Support Recovery Unit website to take a closer look at the way the Schedule is calculated on an individual basis.
+Visit the Iowa Child Support Recovery Unit website to take a closer look at how the Schedule is calculated individually.

 Follow the link here to the Iowa child support calculator to learn more.